Path-Kernel Method for Differentiating Unstable Diffusions: Introduction

-For deterministic hyperbolic systems, the fast response formula is the pointwise expression of linear responses without exponentially growing or distributive terms.
-It has two parts, the adjoint shadowing lemma \cite{Ni_asl} and the equivariant divergence formula \cite{TrsfOprt}.
-The continuous-time versions of the fast response formulas can be found in \cite{Ni_asl,vdivF}.
-It evolves $2u$ many, $u$ being the number of unstable directions, vectors along an orbit, and then the average of some pointwise functions of these vectors.
-It can be sampled pointwise, so we can work in high dimensions \cite{fr,Ni_nilsas,far}.
-The fast response formula is also convenient, if not essential, for estimating the norm of the linear response operator.
-It is used to solve the optimal response problem in the hyperbolic setting \cite{GN25}; previously, the optimal response was solved for some other cases where this estimation is easier \cite{optimalresponse2017}.
+For deterministic hyperbolic systems, the fast response formula unifies the path-perturbation and the divergence method, giving a pointwise expression for linear response without distributions or exponentially growing terms.
+It consists of two parts: the adjoint shadowing lemma \cite{Ni_asl} and the equivariant divergence formula \cite{TrsfOprt}.
+The continuous-time version of the fast response formula is given in \cite{vdivF}.
+Because it admits sampling, and hence Monte Carlo-type computation, the method can be used effectively in high dimensions \cite{fr,Ni_nilsas,far}.
+It is also convenient for estimating the norm of the linear-response operator.
+In particular, it has been used to solve the optimal response problem in the hyperbolic setting \cite{GN25}.

-The kernel-differentiation method works only for random systems.
-It is also called the likelihood ratio method or the Monte-Carlo gradient method \cite{Rubinstein1989,Reiman1989,Glynn1990}.
-Its idea, dividing and multiplying the local density, also appears in Langevin sampling and diffusion models.
-Proofs of the kernel-differentiation method for physical measures were given in \cite{HaMa10,bahsoun20,GG19}.
-This method is more robust than the previous two for random dynamics, since it does not involve Jacobian matrices \cite{sedro23}.
+The third basic linear response method is the kernel-differentiation method, which applies only to random systems.
+For SDEs, it follows directly from the Girsanov transformation \cite{CM44}, which underlies a major part of Malliavin calculus \cite{MalliavinBook}.
+It is also known as the likelihood-ratio method or the Monte Carlo gradient method \cite{Rubinstein1989,Reiman1989,Glynn1990}.
+Proofs of the kernel-differentiation method for stationary measures were given in \cite{HaMa10,bahsoun20,GG19}.
+For random dynamics, this method is more robust than the previous two, since it does not involve Jacobian matrices \cite{sedro23}.

-In terms of numerics, the kernel-differentiation method naturally allows Monte-Carlo type sampling, so is efficient in high dimensions.
-We gave an ergodic version (means to run on a single orbit) of the kernel-differentiation method for physical measures; we also showed that the method is still correct and is much faster when the noise and perturbations are along given submanifolds \cite{Ni_kd}.
-The inevitable shortcoming of the kernel-differentiation method is that the integrand in the formula is inversely proportional to the scale of the noise, so the sampling error and the cost are high when the noise is small.
-There is no easy remedy; we discussed a triad program in \cite{Ni_kd}, which requires advances in all three methods.
+In numerical computation, the kernel-differentiation method naturally allows Monte Carlo computation and is therefore efficient in high dimensions.
+In \cite{Ni_kd}, we gave an ergodic version of the kernel-differentiation method for stationary measures, meaning that it can be implemented along a single orbit.
+We also showed that the method remains valid, and can be significantly faster, when the noise and perturbations are along a foliation of submanifolds \cite{Ni_kd}.
+A major shortcoming of the kernel-differentiation method is that its variance is inversely proportional to the scale of the noise, so the computational cost becomes high when the noise is small.
+A possible remedy is the triad program proposed in \cite{Ni_kd}, which requires progress in all three methods.